homeymusic/timbre-and-consonance-paper/README.md

 #### Creating a Docker image from the Git repository

 *The following instructions are primarily intended for the papers' authors*.
+*You do not need to run them if you're just trying to reproduce the analyses.*

 You can create a Docker image from the Git repository by following these steps:

 1. Log into your Docker repository: